stashed/docs/docs/guides/advanced-use-case/cross_namespace_backup.md

   - [RestoreSession](/docs/concepts/crds/restoresession.md)
   - [Repository](/docs/concepts/crds/repository.md)

-To demonstrate the cross-namespace capability, we are going to use `prod` namespace for taking backup.
-Then, we will restore the backup in `staging` namespace.
+To demonstrate the cross-namespace capability, we are going to use the `prod` namespace for taking backup.
+Then, we will restore the backup in the `staging` namespace.
 We will be keeping our `Repository` and the backend Secret in a separate namespace called `stash`.

 ```bash
 $ kubectl create ns prod